-“You instilled a sense of fear within your kin, and chose to continue the cycle of criminalizing, humiliating Black children.
+“You instilled a sense of fear within your kin, and chose to continue the cycle of criminalizing, and humiliating Black children.
 I will disrupt that cycle, and I stand by those words.”

 Content Warning: Mentions of suicide and self-harm, and descriptions of ableism and anti-Blackness.